zrjohnson3/SmartMealAI/doc/ABTEST.md

         Optional: Animate button to attract attention on first view.

         Allow users in Variant B to select specific meals to keep and others to regenerate.
 This partial regeneration can increase the sense of control and personalization, possibly enhancing user satisfaction and engagement further.

+*Author: Jack Reedy*

+User Story Number: US4 (Meal Plan Creation)

+Metrics (HEART Framework):

+    Happiness: User satisfaction with the meal suggestions

+    Engagement: Frequency of interactions with the meal suggestions (e.g., ratings, views, edits)

+    Adoption: Percentage of users who interact with the meal suggestions more than once.

+    Retention: Percentage of users who return to use the meal suggestion feature multiple times.

+    Task Success: Percentage of users who save or share their meal suggestions.

+    Hypothesis: Incorporating a rating system for users to provide feedback on each meal suggestion will increase engagement and improve the accuracy of future suggestions, as users feel their input is valued, which enhances the personalization of the app.

+What problem are we trying to solve?
+While users can already edit their meal suggestions, there is no formal mechanism for them to provide feedback on the quality or relevance of each suggestion.
+Without this feedback loop, the app might not have the necessary data to refine future suggestions, and users might feel their preferences are not fully being taken into account.

+Impact: Adding a feedback loop can help increase the personalization of the app by improving the suggestion algorithm based on real-time user input.
+It could also make users feel more engaged and heard, leading to increased satisfaction and retention.

+Experiment:
+    Audience Split:

+        50% of users will have the current meal suggestion experience with no feedback mechanism.

+        50% will be presented with an option to rate each meal suggestion (e.g., thumbs up/thumbs down or a 1-5 star rating system).

+    Eligibility: All users who generate at least one meal suggestion.

+    Tooling:

+        Use Firebase Remote Config to enable the rating system for group B.

+        Track user interactions with Firebase Analytics, tagging each user with a meal_suggestion_feedback_variant parameter.

+        Firebase Analytics Events:

+        meal_suggestion_generated

+        meal_rating_shown (group B only)

+        meal_rating_submitted (group B only)

+        meal_suggestion_saved

+        meal_suggestion_abandoned

+        meal_feedback_received (for group B)

+        meal_suggestion_engagement_time

+    Success Indicators:

+        Higher user engagement with meal suggestions in group B (e.g., more views or actions on meal suggestions).

+        Higher completion rates of the feedback (i.e., users actually submitting ratings).

+        Increased satisfaction from group B, possibly measured through in-app surveys or user ratings.

+        Higher number of saved or shared meal plans in group B.

+Variations:
+    Variant A (Control):

+        Users receive meal suggestions based on their preferences, but there is no option to rate or provide feedback on the suggestions.

+    Variant B (Test):

+        After meal suggestions are generated, users are prompted to rate each suggestion using a simple rating system (e.g., thumbs up/thumbs down or a 1-5 star scale).

+        Optionally, allow users to provide specific feedback (e.g., "Why did you like or dislike this meal?") to further refine future suggestions.

+        Ratings influence the personalization of future meal suggestions (e.g., better meal choices based on previous feedback).